-The fallacy of Disintegration and Moving Forward: It is more about fighting corruption and eradicating leadership deficit rather than calling for disintegration on the basis of Hausa/Fulani dominance.
+The fallacy of Disintegration and Moving Forward: It is more about fighting corruption and eradicating leadership deficit rather than calling for disintegration based on Hausa/Fulani dominance.

 That reasoning subsists till today.
-We survived the treasonable felony trial and we survived the civil war, the Ibos or Igbos were indiscriminately massacred, before, during, and after the civil war; we do not crave for a repeat.
+We survived the treasonable felony trial, and we survived the Civil War.
+The Igbos or Igbos were indiscriminately massacred before, during, and after the civil war; we do not crave a repeat.
 Not now.
 Let’s find strength in unity and direct our anger at a common enemy.

 For instance, how would you guarantee the safety of Hausa merchants at Ikpoba Hill in Benin City, and at Obalende and Okokomaiko in Lagos?
-What would you do with the Ibos at Idumota and Alaba Market in Lagos and in every nooks and cranny of Nigeria?
+What would you do with the Igbos at Idumota and Alaba Market in Lagos and in every nook and cranny of Nigeria?
 And what would you do with the Yorubas, Hausas, and Fulanis in Port Harcourt?
-Would you expect a whole sale distributor of yams and fresh tomatoes at New Benin Market in Down Town Benin City, to obtain a visa or a pass before traveling to Makurdi in the new Middle Belt Region for her supplies?
+Would you expect a wholesale distributor of yams and fresh tomatoes at New Benin Market in Downtown Benin City to obtain a visa or a pass before travelling to Makurdi in the new Middle Belt Region for her supplies?

 Where does Kwara belong?
 How about the people of Kogi State and the inhabitants of Jos and the Tivs and the Igbiras of Benue?
 Are they part of Arewa Republic, or the Oduduwa Republic, or the Middle Belt Republic?

-For those of you canvassing for Regional Police Force, how would you overcome the harassment from Oduduwa Police Force, Midwest Police Force, and Idigbo/Biafra Police Force while traveling by road from the City of Lagos in the Oduduwa Republic to Port Harcourt or Calabar in the South-South Republic?
+For those of you canvassing for the Regional Police Force, how would you overcome the harassment from the Oduduwa Police Force, Midwest Police Force, and Idigbo/Biafra Police Force while travelling by road from the City of Lagos in the Oduduwa Republic to Port Harcourt or Calabar in the South-South Republic?

-The political class knows too well that Nigerians are a bunch of gullible, docile, and ethnic chauvinists, afflicted with chronic short term memory disorder.
+The political class knows too well that Nigerians are a bunch of gullible, docile, and ethnic chauvinists, afflicted with chronic short-term memory disorder.
 We celebrate big names in and out of government, in total disregard for their abysmal performance while in office, especially if such big names are members of our own tribe or community.
-It is symptomatic of hapless minds, of a beat-up people searching for heroes and handouts from the wrong places.
+It is symptomatic of hapless minds, of beaten people searching for heroes and handouts from the wrong places.

-What we perceived as the policy of the north, what we are worrying about as northern dominance, are not exactly so.
-They are the handiwork of a negligible few, intent on monopolizing wealth and power, with the active support of gullible, predominantly uneducated followers, psychologically and mentally enslaved by misinformation tactics perfected by daily handouts made possible by stolen wealth.
+What we perceived as the policy of the north, what we are worrying about as northern dominance, is not exactly so.
+They are the handiwork of a negligible few, intent on monopolising wealth and power, with the active support of gullible, predominantly uneducated followers, psychologically and mentally enslaved by misinformation tactics perfected by daily handouts made possible by stolen wealth.
 The pains and sufferings of the Talakawas and their counterpart in the south do overlap and bear similar patterns.
-Corruptions and squandering of riches are as rampant in the south as they are in the north.
+Corruption and squandering of riches are as rampant in the south as they are in the north.

-We need to develop some mechanisms for resources control and allocation of the mineral resources in each region between the component states and the federal government.
-And give the components states some latitude in the control and exploitation of mineral resources within their regional boundaries.
-The need for states to exercise control over resources in their domain is paramount and it is the first step to true federalism.
+We need to develop some mechanisms for resource control and allocation of mineral resources in each region between the component states and the federal government.
+And give the component states some latitude in the control and exploitation of mineral resources within their regional boundaries.
+The need for states to exercise control over resources in their domain is paramount, and it is the first step to true federalism.

 We might not have a Bill Clinton or another Awo, but if we could gather enough wisdom, enough foresight and look beyond our present anger and resolve to jettison ethnic and religious considerations when making leadership choices, if we could stand and remain objective in our assessment of our potential leaders, I am optimistic that we will find greatness again very soon.

-Therefore, we must be bold, resolute, and be willing to ruffle heads when the need arises, learn to identify and to say no to feudal principles, greed, and opportunism.
-Above all, be willing to take a stand, a firm stand on what you believe is good for the people; prepare to make enemies if the need be, in order to achieve the desired changes that we talk about presently.
-It begins and ends with strategic grass root movement, awareness campaign, with a focus on leadership change; not the state of origin of the President.
+Therefore, we must be bold, resolute, and willing to ruffle heads when the need arises, learn to identify and say no to feudal principles, greed, and opportunism.
+Above all, be willing to take a stand, a firm stand on what you believe is good for the people; prepare to make enemies if the need be, to achieve the desired changes that we talk about presently.
+It begins and ends with a strategic grassroots movement, awareness campaign, with a focus on leadership change, not the state of origin of the President.

 December 2011